kaievns/a-plus-forms/README.md

 ## Copyright & License

-All source code in this repository is released under the terms of the ISC license.
+All source code in this repository released under the terms of the ISC license.

 Copyright (C) 2017 Nikolay Nemshilov